 Are there set numbers of awards for each category?

-The criteria have five sections with questions.
+The criteria have a number of sections with questions.
 Do all of the questions need to be answered?

 We do not prescribe how the nominee should tell their story.
 People may cover the five sections but do not need to answer all questions.
 They are there to start people thinking about their practice.

 Where are the nomination form and the educator history form?

 These are now online.
 You will fill these in when you submit the nomination.
 We advise you to look at the link before the deadline so that you can see what is required.
 Go to the website and look for the ‘How to enter’ section then ‘Submit a nomination’ to see what is required.